If you’re a digital manager, the first thing to know is that and tracking project milestones is not for you; it’s for the .

 What Is A Project Milestone?

 divide a into a set of smaller, manageable goals.
-They represent the inflection points in a .
+They represent the inflection points or checkpoints in a .

-Since milestones are the subsidiary goals you want to achieve during a , each has a date.
-A without a date is not a goal.
+Since milestones are the subsidiary goals or important events you want to achieve during a , each has a date.
+A without an end date is not a goal.
 It’s a wish.

-The most important success factor in both activities is to have an experienced digital manager.
-Experience in and tracking is key.
-For , first define carefully the ‘s goals.
+For , first define the ‘s goals.
 Understand the ‘s business objectives and how they fit with the overall company strategy.
-Scope the .
+Set the project scope.
 Create a rough estimate of its length and size.

-Then consider the two most important factors in milestones: risk reduction and dependencies.
-I’ll cover those in-depth below.
+Then consider the two most important factors in and setting milestones: risk reduction and dependencies.

 Milestone Planning To Reduce Risk